 About AFC

-That night is only one part of the story.
-Had Ferris not been required to work overtime and faced that encounter that night, she had plans to take her own life that evening at home.
+The gunfight is only one part of the story.
+Had Ferris not been required to work overtime and faced the encounter that night, she had plans to take her own life that evening at home.

 This incident changed Ferris' life for the better.
 Ferris now shares this story entitled A Fighting Chance to help LEOs, other first responders, and the general community identify and combat signs of depression while developing resiliency through a focus on their greater purpose.
-The story additionally contains lessons learned after a critical incident most specifically in the realms of leadership, peer support, and training.
+Ferris shares a detailed account of the investigative piece of this critical incident, the impact of training on a critical incident, her efforts to recover, a battle with mental health, leadership successes and failures, and resiliency found through a focus on purpose.
+Ferris also includes considerations of peer support, tactical medical care, and post-critical incident management.

 Please contact us with inquires and check out our Events page.